cas-projects/cas-sample-java-webapp/README.md

 - For both of the above filters, the `serverName` should always point to the location where *this sample application* is deployed.

 Deploy the application and test.
-You may also want to reverse the order of CAS nodes 1 and 2 in the above cnfiguration, redeploy and test again.
+You may also want to reverse the order of CAS nodes 1 and 2 in the above configuration, redeploy and test again.

 > Alternatively, one could test distributed CAS nodes without any client application set up using [this](https://github.com/UniconLabs/duct) small command line utility